GDxU/ypilot/README-yp.md

 ### Events

-There are only a few types of events, all built-in for now.
+There are a few types of built-in events.
 The variable names used here are not part of the syntax of the events; you may use different names if you like.

     the game starts